satrapu/docker-ansible/README.md

 ## Description

-This repository contains several Dockerfiles, each one used for building an Ansible Docker images.
+This repository contains several Dockerfiles, each one used for building an Ansible Docker image using a different mechanism.

 * [Dockerfile-apk](./Dockerfile-apk)
   * Uses Alpine Linux apk package management tool for installing Ansible